gewarren/docs/docs/framework/data/adonet/dataset-datatable-dataview/security.md

 XmlReader xmlReader = GetXmlReader();

 // Assume the XML blob contains data for type MyCustomClass.
-// The below call to ReadXml will fail because MyCustomClass isn't in the allowed types list.
+// The following call to ReadXml fails because MyCustomClass isn't in the allowed types list.

 DataTable table = new DataTable("MyDataTable");
 table.ReadXml(xmlReader);

-// However, the below call to ReadXml will succeed, since the DataTable instance
+// However, the following call to ReadXml succeeds, since the DataTable instance
 // already defines a column of type MyCustomClass.

 DataTable table = new DataTable("MyDataTable");